silverjuke/silverjuke/docs/skinning.md

 - name - The name of the layout.
 May be used as a target to allow switching between different layouts.
 This attribute is always required.
   A special name is "kiosk": this layout is used as the default  layout  in the  kiosk  mode.
-Note the remarks for <if> when designing skins for the kiosk mode.
+Note the remarks for if-tags when designing skins for the kiosk mode.

 - minh, maxw - The minimal size of the window in pixels.